JonmarCorpuz/ExfilLook/README.md

 |__/       )_/  /__\  \_/    \____(      )_/      )_/      )___)    (_____)    (___/   |_)  \_____v.2.0_________________________________________________________________|
 ```

-**Exfiltrate through Outlook** is a customizable payload designed for red team operations that enables remote command execution on a compromised Windows system, captures the output into a text file, and exfiltrates the file via Outlook Mail to a designated temporary email address.
+**Exfiltrate through Outlook** is a customizable payload designed for red team operations and enables remote command execution on a compromised Windows system, captures the output into a text file, and exfiltrates the file via Outlook Mail to a designated temporary email address.

 # Payload Formats